Skip to main content

 How is the cost of living index calculated?

-Our index is calculated by averaging the total monthly living costs (rent, groceries, transport, utilities, and daily expenses) across all cities we cover in each country.
-The cheapest country receives a base score of 100, and every other country is scored relative to it.
-A score of 150 means living costs are 50% higher than the cheapest country in our data.
+We average the full monthly living cost across every city we cover in each country: rent, groceries, transport, utilities, and daily expenses.
+The cheapest country gets a base score of 100, and every other country is scored relative to it.
+A score of 150 means living costs are 50 percent higher than the cheapest country in our data.

-Why do single-number country indices miss the full picture?
+Why do single-number country indices miss the picture?

 What data sources does AffordWhere use for country cost of living?

-We use official government tax authorities for tax calculations, national statistical offices (Eurostat, SCB, Destatis, ONS, INSEE, INE) for consumer prices, and verified government housing indices for rent data.
-We never use Numbeo or other crowdsourced platforms.
+Government tax authorities for tax math, national statistical offices (Eurostat, SCB, Destatis, ONS, INSEE, INE) for consumer prices, and government housing indices for rent.
+No Numbeo, no crowdsourced feeds.

 How often is the cost of living index updated?

-Tax rates are updated annually when governments publish new rates.
-Rent and consumer price data are refreshed quarterly using the latest publications from national statistical offices.
-The index scores on this page reflect the most recent data available.
+Tax rates refresh each year as governments publish them.
+Rent and consumer price data update quarterly from the statistical offices.
+The scores on this page are built from the latest data we have.

-Enter your salary and see a neighborhood-by-neighborhood breakdown of what you can actually afford.
+Enter your salary.
+See a neighborhood-by-neighborhood breakdown of what you can actually afford.